-With the advent of new trends and styles in the modern-day film world, the independent filmmaker and screenwriter is being tossed into the deep end like never before.
-As visually and conceptually interesting as so many of this year’s films were, the industry would do well to remember that this new, much needed injection of creativity often starts on the page.
+With the advent of new trends and styles in the modern-day film world, independent filmmakers and screenwriters are being tossed into the deep end like never before.
+As visually and conceptually interesting as so many of this year’s films were, the industry would do well to remember that this new, much-needed injection of creativity often starts on the page.

 Another surprise star to walk down the Oscars red carpet this year was writer/director/now-Oscar-winner extraordinaire Jordan Peele, basking in the unexpected avalanche of success for his directorial debut, Get Out.
-Like Baker, Peele had history; having written previously for MadTV and garnering comedic acclaim alongside his writing and performing partner Keegan Michael Key, for their Comedy Central-hit-turned-internet-sensation Key & Peele.
+Like Baker, Peele had a history in the industry; having written previously for MadTV and garnering comedic acclaim alongside his writing and performing partner Keegan Michael Key, for their Comedy Central-hit-turned-internet-sensation Key & Peele.

 However, when Peele announced that he would be producing, writing, and directing a political comedy thriller that personified the complex issues of whiteness discomfort and the underlying racism experienced by the black community at the hands of white “allies”, some heads certainly turned.
 This was a conceptually radical project, and to have such a multi-layered, resonating script come from Peele, a creator known by the general public for silly thirty-minute sketch comedies, a sea of doubt swirled around the project, pretty much up until its debut.
 “The rest is history” of course: Get Out was critically acclaimed upon release, earning a diehard cult following, championed by the black moviegoing community, and of course, it won Peele an Oscar for Best Original Screenplay.
 Additionally, this subversive underdog film, which only had a (relatively) minimal budget of $5 million, became one of the top earners among the Best Picture category.